francoiscote/acf-field-tweet/README.md

 ### Description

-EXTENDED_An ACF custom field that gets a single Tweet Data from the twitter API from the tweet ID.
+An ACF custom field that gets a single Tweet Data from the twitter API from the tweet ID.

 ### Compatibility

 This ACF field type is compatible with:
 * ACF 5
-* ACF 4

 ### Installation